 Make sure that when you get it home you hang it up to dry so that no mold grows.

 Is the Banshee 200 a supermodel?

 She looks pretty good to me.
-Actually, this photo makes it look a bit too butch to be a she, hmm.
-Some tents do look daft, they try to make some look more aerodynamic as more people are simply buying online, testing is what matters.
-The Banshee looks great and works great.
+This photo makes it look a bit too butch to be she, hmm.
+Some tents do look daft; they try to make some look more aerodynamic as more people are merely buying online, testing is what matters.
+The Banshee looks excellent, very Hollywood Commando, and most importantly, it works great.